Working with Tasks

 This documentation page references NEXUS Server (part of the deployed NEXUS solution), which has been discontinued.
-All your PCB design, data management and collaboration needs can now be delivered by Altium Designer (with Altium Designer Enterprise Subscription) and a connected Altium 365 Workspace.
+All your PCB design, data management and collaboration needs can now be delivered by Altium Designer and a connected Altium 365 Workspace.
 Check out the FAQs page for more information.

 Parent page: Browser-based Access & Management